shuftipro/Android-SDK/verification-with-rest-api/README.md

   Leave empty to perform data extraction from the proof which will be uploaded by end-users.
 Provide a valid date.
 Please note that the date should be after today.
   Example 2025-12-31

+  * <h3>backside_proof_required</h3>

+  Required: **No**
+  Type: **string**
+  Accepted Values: 0, 1<br>
+  Default Value: 0

+  If the value of this parameter is set to 1, Shufti Pro will require the end-user to capture/upload both sides of the document to verify the identity.
+Enabling this parameter will also activate the front and back sides document match feature, which will verify if captured/uploaded front and back sides belong to the same document.

   * <h3>fetch_enhanced_data</h3>